OneWinged-ShunKaido/Google-Play-SSL-Pinning-Bypass/README.md

 Both scripts are linked to and used for Android HTTP(S) communication, sometimes relying on Cronet

-> *The deeper we dive into Google's services, the more exciting the journey becomes 😊*

 We can very roughly summarize the use of these services as follows: